AlexStupakov/sinatra_sandbox/README.md

-sinatra_sandbox gem - add sinatra app to rails app
+sinatra_sandbox gem - add sinatra gem with model to rails app

     add to gemfile